strap/strap_docsite/static/markdown/api/notifications.md

 ## Trigger & Notification Overview

-Triggers are setup in the <a href="https://console.straphq.com" target="_blank">Strap Console</a> for your project.
-Each trigger is assigned a set of criteria that will be evaluated against the information coming into the Strap system for each user.
+Triggers are setup in the <a href="https://console.curanexus.io" target="_blank">curaNEXUS Console</a> for your project.
+Each trigger is assigned a set of criteria that will be evaluated against the information coming into the curaNEXUS system for each user.

 Notifications provide the ability for your application to receive real-time push alerts that a user or set of users have met the criteria of your trigger.